 Measure no. 01: Energy-efficient new and converted buildings

 Europaallee in Zurich up to the DGNB standard

 In Zurich, SBB Real Estate is constructing three buildings in sector H of the new Europaallee district, for completion by 2016.
 They are planned according to the DGNB Gold Certificate, which has been adapted to Switzerland.
 All aspects of sustainability – economic, ecological and social – are taken into account to the highest extent in this construction project.

 Site development entails very specific opportunities and challenges for energy-efficient construction.
 With the development throughout Switzerland of 2000-Watt Sites, SBB Real Estate is seizing those opportunities together with the local authorities.
 Each factsheet describes the site’s characteristics and features, analyses target achievement in terms of the 2000-Watt catalogue of criteria, and contains project data, facts and contact information.

-The Office for the Exemplary Role of the Confederation in Energy has for the first time surveyed the minimum building standards defined by the actors.
+The Exemplary in energy Office has for the first time surveyed the minimum building standards defined by the actors.
 Many of them use established labels and certificates.

 Measure no. 2: Analyses of potential of waste heat and renewable energies

 Utilization of own waste heat at the PSI